U-571 (film): Critical reception

 The film was generally well received by critics.
 On Rotten Tomatoes, the film holds a score of 68% based on 117 reviews, with an average rating of 6.3/10.
 The consensus reads: "Excellent cinematography and an interesting plot accompanied by a talented cast and crew make U-571 a tense thriller."
 Metacritic assigned the film a weighted average score of 62 out of 100, based on 35 critics.
 Audiences polled by CinemaScore gave it an average grade of "B+" on an A+-to-F scale.

 However, Roger Ebert of the Chicago Sun-Times gave the film two out of four, writing, "U-571 is a clever wind-up toy of a movie, almost a trailer for a video game.
-Compared to Das Boot or The Hunt For Red October, it's thin soup.
+Compared to Das Boot or The Hunt for Red October, it's thin soup.
 The characters are perfunctory, the action is recycled straight out of standard submarine formulas, and there is one shot where a man is supposed to be drowning and you can just about see he's standing on the bottom of the studio water tank."
 Reviewer George Perry gave the film two stars out of five, comparing it negatively with Das Boot, praising the acting but criticised the "cardboard characters", and "chaotic" action sequences.
-Reviewing the DVD release,myReviewer.com felt the cast to be underused and criticised the story.
+Reviewing the DVD release, myReviewer.com felt the cast to be underused and criticised the story.
 Philip Sledge felt the film to be entertaining.
+Ben Falk of BBC argued Mostow had at least attempted to be historically accurate by using Lt.
+Commander David Balme and enigma encryption expert David Kahn as advisors.

 Alex von Tunzelmann of The Guardian ranked the film with a "C-" stating that the "only honest thing about "U-571 is its tagline: "Nine men are about to change history."